Skip to Main Content

 Kazan's menu reflects the logic of cooking from where you are rather than assembling a global pantry.
 The Mid-Atlantic growing calendar, with its compressed but productive seasons, rewards kitchens willing to work with what arrives rather than engineering consistency through imports.
 Spring ramps and fiddlehead ferns, summer stone fruit and tomatoes from Virginia's Piedmont, autumn root vegetables from farms that supply Washington's better restaurants: these are the materials that define serious regional cooking in this corridor.
 A kitchen that understands this calendar produces food that tastes of a specific place and time, which is a different proposition from the technically accomplished but geographically rootless cooking that fills many suburban dining rooms.

-For context on what that kind of sourcing discipline can produce at the highest level, it helps to look at restaurants like The French Laundry in Napa or Providence in Los Angeles, where ingredient provenance is treated as a primary editorial decision, not an afterthought.
+For context, restaurants like The French Laundry in Napa or Providence in Los Angeles show how ingredient provenance can shape a menu.
 Kazan operates at a different scale and price point, but the underlying argument is the same: sourcing geography shapes flavor, and a restaurant willing to be specific about its sources is making a commitment to seasonality that less rigorous kitchens avoid.

 McLean in Its Broader Dining Context